cal2195/Sandbox/README.md

 This will open a folder at the **root** of your sandbox, allowing you to locate your files within the sandbox, and copy them elsewhere if desired!

+### Wow!
+This is amazing!
+How could it get any better? :D
+Want to run an entire X-Session or Desktop Environment in a sandbox?
+Well you can!
+There are two ways to run it - in a window in your current X-Session using Xephyr, or in an entirely new X-Session!

+To start an X-Session in a window, simple add the `-x` flag to any sandbox command!

+`sandbox -n test -x`

+This will install Xephyr if needed, and start up a new X-Session in a window!
+If you want to run this window fullscreen, just use the `-f` flag too! :D

+`sandbox -x -f` or `sandbox -xf`

+To run the sandbox in a completely new X-Session, which will normally give you better performance, you just have to run the command in a new *tty*.

+To switch to a new tty, simple press `CTRL-ALT-F1`!
+This will bring up basically a fullscreen terminal!
+To switch back, just press `CTRL-ALT-F7`!

+If you then login and run a sandbox in this new terminal, it'll open a new X-Session!
+You can then normally switch between the X-Sessions by using `CTRL-ALT-F7` and `CTRL-ALT-F8`!

 ### Is it speed or security you're after?
 Sandbox also supports **RAM Disks**, which being backed by your RAM has some interesting pros!
 #### Pros